 Most of the people who travel from Croatia to Greece by ferry intend to travel further to Athens or/and further to other Greek islands.

-To proceed to other Greek islands get from Athens to Piraeus, which is the nearest ferry port from where you will get your next ferry to most of the Greek islands including Cyclades, Dodecanese, and Eastern Aegean islands and Crete.
+To proceed to other Greek islands get from Athens to Piraeus, which is the nearest ferry port from where you will get your next ferry to most of the Greek islands including the Cyclades, Dodecanese, and Eastern Aegean islands and Crete.

 Alternatively, to get from Croatia to Greece you can choose to fly from Dubrovnik, Split or Zagreb to Athens.
 Most of the available flights are seasonal (summers only) but there are also connecting flights via Zagreb to Athens all year round.
-Check Volotea, Croatia Airline and Aegean Airlines for the best offers.
+Check Volotea, Croatia Airlines and Aegean Airlines for the best offers.
 Driving to Greece is also an option, however, it will take you a very, very long time (about 1000 km!).
 Stick with ferries!